whiterabbitsecurity/cn-powershell/README.md

 - Mutable
 - Location
+- PrivateKeyExists
-- PrivateKeyName
+- PrivateKeyName (if PrivateKeyExists is true)
+- CertificateExists
-- CertificateName
+- CertificateName (if CertificateExists is true)
+- ChainExists
-- ChainName
+- ChainName (if ChainExists is true)
 - CertificateRequestTemplateName
 - CertificateRequestName
 - TrustAnchorName [reserved]

 ### Output